sgchun/nps/README.md

     - analysis window size: `80` SNPs.
 The window size of 80 SNPs for ~100,000 genome-wide SNPs is comparable to 4,000 SNPs for ~5,000,000 genome-wide SNPs.
     - directory to store intermediate data: `testdata/Test1/npsdat`.
 The NPS configuration and all intermediate data will be stored here.

    The set-up can be double-checked by running:
    `./nps_check.sh init testdata/Test1/npsdat/`

-3. **Transform data to the decorrelated "eigenlocus" space.** This is one of the most time-consuming steps in NPS.
+3. **Transform data to the decorrelated "eigenlocus" space.** This is one of the most time-consuming steps of NPS.
 The first argument to `nps_decor.job` is the NPS data directory, in this case, `testdata/Test1/npsdat/`.
 The second argument is the window shift.
-We recommend to run NPS four times on shifted windows and merge the results in the last step.
-For the window shift, we recommend the shifts of 0, 1/WINSZ, 2/WINSZ and 3/WINSZ SNPs, where WINSZ is the size of analysis window.
+We recommend running NPS four times on shifted windows and merging the results in the last step.
+Specifically, we recommend shifting analysis windows by 0, WINSZ \* 1/4, WINSZ \* 2/4 and WINSZ \* 3/4 SNPs, where WINSZ is the size of analysis window.
 For test set #1, we use the WINSZ of 80, thus window shifts should be `0`, `20`, `40` and `60`.
    ```bash
    ./run_all_chroms.sh sge/nps_decor.job testdata/Test1/npsdat/ 0
    ./run_all_chroms.sh sge/nps_decor.job testdata/Test1/npsdat/ 20